MonJamp/revengeMusic/README.md

 # Building
 ## Dependencies
   - [FMOD API](http://www.fmod.org/download/)
     - **For Linux**
       - Install the 'low level' headers to `/usr/include/fmodex/`
       - Install the 'low level' libraries to `/usr/lib/`
     - **For Windows**
       - FMOD has it's own installer, nothing needs to be done manually
   - [CMake](https://cmake.org/download/) (recommended)

 ## Compiling
   - **For Linux**
     - Run `./build.sh`
   - **For Windows**
-    - Make sure cmake is in PATH
+    - Make sure cmake and msbuild is in PATH
     - Run `build.cmd`
+    - Move a copy of fmod.dll from the FMOD install folder into `revengeMusic/build/Debug/`

 ## Usage
 ```